 - A $1 reduction for every $3 earned about the new annual limit of $46.920 for the year in which the beneficiary reaches full retirement age.

-Historically, the Social Security Administration only counts earnings before the month an individual reaches full retirement age, at which point their benefits will no longer be reduced regardless of how much they earn per year.
+Historically, the Social Security Administration only counts earnings before the month an individual reaches full retirement age.
+When they do, their benefits will no longer be reduced regardless of how much they earn per year.
 This will remain unchanged when the COLA increase goes into effect.

-Along with the increased benefits, the SSA has also upped the maximum amount of earning that are subject to FICA tax (the 6.2% payroll tax that funds Social Security) from $128,000 to $132,900.
-This will see higher wage earners, those who make anywhere between the 2018 cap and next year’s threshold, contributing more in taxes than before.
+Along with the increased benefits, the SSA has also upped the maximum amount of earning that are subject to FICA tax from $128,000 to $132,900.
+As a result, higher wage earners contributing more in taxes than before.

-Another thing to consider is that we are still at least a month away from an announcement on any changes coming to Medicare premiums for 2019, which will affect the monthly payments for those enrolled in the program.
-According to the Social Security Administration, beneficiaries will find out in December what their actual benefits will be for 2019.
+We are still at least a month away from an announcement potential changes to Medicare premiums for 2019.
+These changes will affect the monthly payments for those enrolled in the program.
+According to the Social Security Administration, beneficiaries will find out in December what their actual benefits will be for the year.

 Yes, the optics of the most significant COLA increase in seven years look good on the surface.
-But financial advisors should still make Social Security awareness and education a priority when interacting with clients and prospects.
-Because there are multiple variables involved with Social Security (when to claim, whether or not to keep working, etc.), those who don’t have a solid grasp on the program could easily miss out on strategies that will help maximize their benefit amounts.
+But financial advisors should still make Social Security a priority when meeting with clients and prospects.
+There are multiple variables involved with Social Security (when to claim, whether or not to keep working, etc.).
+Those who don’t have a solid grasp on the program could easily miss out on strategies that will help maximize their benefit amounts.